Infatuation Is Mental Illness: 8 Health Tricks to Avoid It

 Spending less time sinking into irrational thoughts like "he is perfect" or "she is the most beautiful girl I will ever meet" will change your brain pathways over time, making incidences of infatuation less probable.

-4. Eat Healthy Vegan Fats In Abundance
+4. Eat Healthy Fats In Abundance

 It is unfortunate that so many people advocate eating extremely low-fat diets, when fat is required for normal cognitive function and mood.
 Our brains are 60% fat; eating it will not make you gain weight unless you're eating in a calorific surplus (Chang et al., 2009).
-Saturated animal products are unhealthy and pro-inflammatory, contributing to most major disease processes, so it is strongly recommended that you opt for plenty of healthy, plant-based sources of fat.

 The extremely high levels of omega-3 fatty acids in chia seeds, for example, are conducive to healthy neuron membrane formation and optimal mood stability.
-Labelled a superfood by the Aztecs, chia also contains high levels of antioxidants and minerals; these work to improve memory, reduce brain fog and stabilize mood (Ullah et al., 2016).
+Labeled a superfood by the Aztecs, chia also contains high levels of antioxidants and minerals; these work to improve memory, reduce brain fog and stabilize mood (Ullah et al., 2016).
 I start every single morning with a delicious chia seed pudding made with almond milk, banana, raspberries, cashews and almond butter.

 5. Supplement Vitamin D3 to Support Mental Health

 Over a billion of people worldwide have a vitamin D deficiency, which can cause depression, anxiety and the tendency to obsess.
 This is because low vitamin D can decrease the production of catecholamines including serotonin and dopamine, setting you up for a chronic low mood (Holick, 2010).
-If you're generally unhappy, you're more likely to latch onto someone else in the hope that they will "make you feel better" (i.e. infatuation).
+If you're generally unhappy, you're more likely to latch onto someone else in the hope that they will make you feel better (i.e. infatuation).

 The Vitamin D Council believes that we should all supplement 5000iu of D3 a day, regardless of where we live.
 I had problems with chronically low vitamin D 2 years ago, despite spending time outdoors and taking a multivitamin.
-It turns out I wasn't taking a high enough dose to combat the fact that we wear clothes; I also was taking D2, instead of D3, which isn't absorbed nearly as well.
+It turns out I wasn't taking a high enough dose to combat the fact that we wear clothes; I also was taking plant-based D2, instead of D3, which isn't absorbed nearly as well.

 6. Consider 5-HTP to Naturally Increase Serotonin